 Perio-1 is a late-stage clinical adjunct to scaling and root planing (SRP), for the treatment of moderate to severe chronic periodontitis.
 Perio-1 delivers fluorescent energy to the periodontal pockets and gums to quicken, facilitate and limit pain during SRP as it is traditionally painful and may require frequent and regular follow-up treatments.
-Perio-1 is supported by clinical data, an excellent safety profile, a CE mark in Europe and strong global patent protection.
+Perio-1 is supported by clinical data, an excellent safety profile, a CE mark in Europe and an MDL in Canada as well as strong global patent protection.

 Clinical benefits of Perio-1 as an SRP adjunct:

 - Decreases pain, bleeding and inflammation in the pockets and gums

 - Speeds up the SRP procedure